-Sometimes it’s easy to get caught up in the day to day activities of running a business to the point where making constant improvements on your product or service can become neglected.
-To your employees, there may not even be incentive or motivation to better your brand.
+Sometimes it’s easy to get caught up in the day-to-day activities of running a business to the point where making constant improvements on your product or service can become neglected.
+To your employees, there may not even be an incentive or motivation to better your brand.

 Instead of searching for innovation, let’s take a look at some of the ways you can generate your own creativity.
 A brand is not just the product or service, it’s the distinction between quality and quantity that really distinguishes one business over another.
 Below is a list of how to prompt a productive, creative workplace.

 It’s common sense that innovation doesn’t just appear out of thin air when you demand it, it’s a work in progress that continues to grow as your employees grow.
 Once you have embedded values into your brand, the direction you and your employees will go in will be more transparent.
 Remember, if your values don’t match your brand, or no one believes in them, it will prove difficult for everyone involved to trust each other.
 If there is no trust, there is no brand.

 Some may confuse culture with identity, but they are two entirely different subjects.
 Where culture extends to employees and employers, identity reaches the public.
 One way to inspire innovation is to lead by example or to pave a new path no other business has walked before.
 Your lucrative successes will not only separate you from your competitors, it shows your customers the lengths you are going to in order to better yourselves.

 The more you want to create the perfect brand, the less you will want to give your employees free time.
 After all, hard work is necessary for success.
 However, it can actually be beneficial to let your employees explore their creative side and work on a side project on top of the work they’re doing already.
 Once completed, these side projects could lead to a larger discovery or business plan that generates more income for you and your brand.